Manhattan Melodrama

 SPEAKEASY CINEMA

 Every third Saturday of the month, this cozy cabaret-style screening treats Chicago film fans to Prohibition-era films, craft cocktails, and live jazz vibes.
-Get ready for classic gangster flicks handpicked by Raul Benitez, live jazz tunes by Alchemist Connections, and mouthwatering house-made Old Fashioneds that’ll have you purring “the bee’s knees.”
+Get ready for classic flicks handpicked by Raul Benitez, live jazz tunes by Alchemist Connections, and mouthwatering house-made Old Fashioneds that’ll have you purring “the bee’s knees.”
 Learn more about this monthly series here.

 Watch More